pingcap/docs/non-transactional-dml.md

 ## Usage scenarios

 In the scenarios of large data processing, you might often need to perform the same operation on a large batch of data.
-If you perform the operations directly using one SQL statement, the transaction size will exceed the limit and affect the execution performance.
+If you perform the operations directly using one SQL statement, the transaction size might exceed the limit and affect the execution performance.

 Batch data processing often has no overlap of time or data with the online application operations.
 Data isolation is unnecessary when no concurrent operations exist.
 Atomicity is also unnecessary if bulk data operations are idempotent or easily retryable.
 If your application needs neither data isolation nor atomicity, you can consider using non-transactional DML statements.

 Non-transactional DML statements are used to bypass the size limit on large transactions in certain scenarios.
-One statement is used to complete tasks that might need to be split into multiple transactions, with higher execution efficiency and less resource consumption.
+One statement is used to complete tasks that should have been split into multiple transactions, with higher execution efficiency and less resource consumption.

 For example, to delete expired data, if you ensure that no application will access the expired data, you can use a non-transactional DML statement to improve the `DELETE` performance.